-Each season selected farming companies and wild caught fish receivers also undergo a level 2 audit, aiming to capture in excess of 10% all commercially landed SBT.
-This audit includes a full assessment conducted by AFMA officers who review company records which may include spread-sheets, feed boat logs, dive logs, sales and export documentation, including CDS documentation.
-SFR holders must retain original copies of each CDR and CCSBT CDS documents for five years from the date of completion to meet audit requirements.
-As part of the level 2 audit, two AFMA officers independently recount all video/DVD recorded by AFMA''s agent during the verified count of SBT transferred into those farms included in the audit.
-The 2012/13 season level 2 audits accounted for approximately 40% of SBT received by fish receivers in that season.
-The 2013/14 season audits are yet to be completed, but are expected to account for approximately 19% of SBT received by fish receivers.
+Each season about 10% of farming companies undergo a level 2 audit, which includes a full audit conducted in person by AFMA fisheries officers who review all company records including spreadsheets, feed boat logs, dive logs, sales and export documentation.
+As part of the level 2 audit, two AFMA fisheries officers independently recount all video/DVD recorded by AFMA's agent during the verified count of SBT transferred into those farms included in the audit.

-AFMA fisheries officers also conduct targeted compliance operations inspecting fishing boats at sea and in port, and also conduct random audits of fishing companies, fish receivers and export establishments.
-These operations are in addition to AFMA's general program of deterrence across all Commonwealth fisheries.
+AFMA fisheries officers also conduct targeted compliance operations to inspect fishing boats at sea, in port, and also conduct random audits of fishing companies, fish receivers and export establishments.

-AFMA has developed a CCSBT CDS hand book for SFR holders in the SBTF, describing the procedures that must be followed to comply with the CDS including the mandatory tagging of whole fish.
+AFMA has developed a CCSBT CDS handbook for SFR holders in the SBTF, describing the procedures that must be followed to comply with the CDS including the mandatory tagging of whole fish.

+Compliance with the CCSBT CDS will be monitored in accordance with AFMA's National Compliance and Enforcement Policy.
 SFR holders must retain original copies of each CDR and CCSBT CDS document for five years from the date of completion to meet audit requirements.

-Compliance with the CCSBT CDS is monitored in accordance with AFMA's National Compliance and Enforcement Policy.